 Top Travel Resolutions for 2019 (and a Bit of Blogging Too)

 Why hello there, 2019!
 How did you pop round so quickly?
-I’m not even sure I’ve got my ducks in a row for you just yet.
-I mean, I just bought my 2019 diary yesterday.
+I’m not sure I’ve got my ducks in a row for you just yet.
+I bought my 2019 diary yesterday.
 Thankfully, we’ve got this little thing called Twixmas (those lazy in-between days from Christmas to New Year), which not only allows me to eat my weight in cheese and watch too many cheesy films, but to also look back on an incredible year of travel and look ahead and cook up exciting plans, adventures and goals for 2019.

 Before writing this post, I read through the intentions I set for 2018 and I was overjoyed to find that I’ve achieved most of my goals.
 It looks like I do commit to my resolutions post-the-January-buzz after all.
 Or maybe the pressure of making myself accountable to the entire interwebs helped push me along.